yadavanuj1996/full-stack-web-development-notes/Docket/README.md

 # DOCKER Technology and Commands

+## Installation
+   Simply download Docker Desktop on your local system from Docker Website,

 ## 1. Docker Technology consists of 3 items:
    ### i) The runtime
     The runtime operates at the lowest level and is responsible for starting and stopping containers (this includes building all of the OS